ibm-cloud-docs/containers/kubernetes-service-cli.md

 </tr>
 <tr>
 <td><code>hardware</code></td>
 <td>For virtual machine types: The level of hardware isolation for your worker node.
-Use dedicated if you want to have available physical resources dedicated to you only, or shared to allow physical resources to be shared with other IBM customers.
-The default is shared.</td>
+Use `dedicated` so that available physical resources are dedicated to you only, or `shared` to allow physical resources to be shared with other IBM customers.
+The default is `shared`.</td>
 </tr>
 <tr>
 <td><code>workerNum</code></td>